Skip to main content ↓

 • Financial data including credit card numbers and personal bank account information

-Customers aren’t the only ones with PII that require care—data privacy also applies to certain data related to how a company operates.
+Customers aren’t the only ones with PII that require care—data privacy also applies to certain data related to a company’s operations.
 This includes financial information, research, and developmental and operational data.

 While businesses deal with customer data all the time (it’s what helps you create personalized marketing campaigns, after all), there are certain pieces of customer information that require the utmost privacy and security.